-We were holding a quarterly meeting with all officers from across our San Antonio site (the U.S. Citibanking Center) & I was scheduled to make a presentation to the group.
+We were holding a quarterly meeting (“All Managers Meeting”) with all officers from across our San Antonio site (the U.S. Citibanking Center) & I was scheduled to make a short presentation to the group.

-But since we didn’t publish a formal agenda, no one really knew who was doing what or when.
+But since we didn’t publish a formal agenda or anything, no one (in the audience) really knew who was doing what or when.

 Our site CEO would come to the front to announce each of the presenters when it was their time to speak.

-I was up next, but no one knew that.
-I was sitting quietly off to the side.
+I was up next, but I was sitting quietly off to the side.

 Our CEO, Ken Villano, took the mic to announce the next speaker.

-“I don’t want to tell you his name right off the bat, so let me see if I can possible describe him to you.”
+“I don’t want to tell you his name right off the bat, so let me see if I can possibly describe him to you.”

 He holds his hand up in the air, and with his other hand, he grabs his pinky finger, only exposing the very top of it to the audience of ~350 attendees.